First Reaction from the Right: Secularism Caused the Shootings

 Third: Even if there were some pacifying effect given by a specific sort of religious study, why assume that public education is the vital missing factor?
 If children are raised to be religious at home, and if they attend church, and if they pray privately in school, then why do they not have these morals instilled from all that exposure to religion and religious teaching?
 This is similar to the Wall Street Journal editorial which assumed that so long as one small corner of society is not expressly 100% religious, then things fall apart.

 In fact, you may have heard that the guns—several handguns and rifles—belonged to Adam Lanza’s mother.
 So the first thing you ask is, why was this woman so heavily armed, with not just handguns but semi-automatic rifles as well?
-Some reports now have that she was a survivalist, and that her son was home-schooled; while these reports are unconfirmed, if they are true, the typical home-schooling survivalist types tend to be fundamentalist Christians.
-Which would mean that Lanza, in fact, was schooled religiously.
-Once again, if these reports have any veracity to them.
+Some reports now have that she was a survivalist, a “prepper,” and that her son was home-schooled—meaning that there is a likelihood that the family was religious, in which case Adam had received that education.

 Lastly, and most important: are these people—Huckabee, Hovind, Fischer, and likely many others—not aware of how sickeningly offensive their statements are?
 Do they imagine that the parents of the slaughtered children will not be horrifically enraged by the suggestion that God killed their children as a punishment for secular schools?